LozenChen/TAS-Helper/README.md

 - Pixel Grid -> a pixel grid around player to help you find out the distance easily.
 Usually to check if player can climbjump/wallbounce.

-- Entity Activator Minder -> remind you when a PandorasBox mod's Entity Activator is created.
+- Entity Activator Reminder -> remind you when a PandorasBox mod's Entity Activator is created.

 - Camera Target -> show which direction the camera moves towards.
 Basically *CameraTarget = Player's position + CameraOffset*, plus CameraTarget should be bounded in room and some other modification, then *CameraPosition = (1-r)\*PreviousCameraPosition + r\*CameraTarget*, where *r = 0.074*.
 We visualize this by drawing the points Position, PreviousPosition and CameraTarget, and drawing a link from PreviousPosition to CameraTarget.